dlang/DIPs/DIPs/DIP1xxx-SSS.md

 any change in behavior at all.

 This proposal does add two functions with special meaning.
 One of them is in the reserved space, so should not break anything.
-If an existing struct has a function called `opMove`, however, switching to an implementation that supports this DIP will break the old code.
+If an existing struct has a function called `opPostMove`, however, switching to an implementation that supports this DIP will break the old code.

 Since it is generally understood by D programmers that `op*` functions are for operator overloads, this problem should not